MicrosoftDocs/xamarin-docs/docs/xamarin-forms/deploy-test/uitest-and-test-cloud.md

 ## Requirements

-Refer to the [UITest Requirements](https://developer.xamarin.com/guides/testcloud/uitest/intro-to-uitest/#requirements) to confirm your project is ready for automated UI testing.
+Refer to the [Xamarin.UITest](/appcenter/test-cloud/uitest/) to confirm your project is ready for automated UI testing.

 ## Adding UITest Support to Xamarin.Forms Apps